 First Time User?
 Enroll now.

-Home > Health Library > Birth Control: How to Use the Vaginal Ring
+Home > Health Library > Birth Control: How to Use the Ring

 The vaginal ring is a highly effective method of birth control when it is used exactly as directed.
 The ring failure rate is the same as that of birth control pills.

-The ring cannot be incorrectly inserted.
-Its exact position in the vagina is not critical for it to work because the ring is not a barrier contraceptive.
+The ring can't be inserted the wrong way.
+It's not a barrier contraceptive, so its exact position in the vagina isn't critical for it to work.
 The ring is left in place during sexual intercourse.
-It is replaced with a new one every 4 weeks.

 If you forget and leave the ring in place for more than 4 weeks, remove it and use a barrier method of birth control (such as a condom) until a new ring has been in place for 7 days.
 Discuss this with your doctor.
-A pregnancy test may be recommended.
+You may need a pregnancy test.

 If a vaginal ring slips out and it is out of your vagina for less than 3 hours, you are still protected from pregnancy.
-The ring can be rinsed and reinserted.
+You can rinse the ring and insert it again.

-If a ring is out of the vagina for more than 3 hours, you may not be protected from pregnancy.
-Rinse and reinsert the ring, but use an extra method of birth control until the ring has been back in your vagina for 7 days in a row.
+If a ring is out of your vagina for more than 3 hours, you may not be protected from pregnancy.
+Rinse and reinsert the ring.
+But use an extra method of birth control until the ring has been back in your vagina for 7 days in a row.

-If you lose a vaginal ring, insert a new ring as soon as possible and follow the same schedule as described above.
+If you lose a vaginal ring, insert a new ring as soon as you can.
+Follow the same schedule as described above.

-When you start using the vaginal ring depends on what contraceptive method you were using before.
+When you start using the vaginal ring depends on what method of birth control you were using before.